Just Another Runner’s Story May 2020 Written By Gale Fischer

 Julian started out enjoying running in the seat of a jogging stroller pushed by his mom.
 He had an unusual curiosity that would allow the miles in the stroller to pass.
 "I had an interest in maps.
 Mom would stop at checkpoints on the trails and show me the maps."

 Julian grew too big for the stroller and would later find another way to spend time with his mom while she ran.
 "When I was nine I started riding my bike with her when she would run.
 I got too fast on the bike so she started having me run with her.
 When we were doing this I would run about thirty minutes at a time with her.
 I did some kid runs.
-I did the Kids Classic with the Kalamazoo Classic a few years.
+I did the Kids Classic with the Kalamazoo Classic for a few years.
 This was a distance of one mile.
 I did this until I aged out"

 Julian made a natural transition from kid’s runs to being a competitive Middle School athlete.
 "I started running cross country in Middle School at Maple Street Magnet School.
 I ran long distances for track also.
 I continued running track and cross country in high school."

 Although not a significant predictor of the success he would experience as a young adult runner, Julian did enjoy some prosperity as a high school runner.
-"My senior year I was top 25 at the Early Bird Cross Country Meet at Portage West.
+"My senior year I was top twenty-five at the Early Bird Cross Country Meet at Portage West.
 I ran varsity for cross country and track in my junior and senior years.
 My PR in high school for cross country was 17:14 in 2015.”
 Although a 17:14, 5K time is impressive enough, Julian would find another gear after graduating from high school.

 Running would take Julian to new heights after graduation but he considers one of his high school accomplishments to be his most memorable moment as a runner.
 "I was voted MVP for my team my senior year."